 It soon became impossible to tell which set of parts came from which IIsi as I cleaned, tested, and replaced each.
 I removed the surface mount and axial capacitors from both logic boards.
 In the process, I, unfortunately, lifted pads.

 Frustratingly, one board’s capacitors had small adhesive dots underneath.
-I assume this helped in the installation process, but it made the capacitors difficult to remove.
+I assume this helped the installation process, but it made removing the capacitors difficult.
 If I run into this again, I will try to twist the metal cans off the plastic base and then carefully remove the base from the pads.

 This was my first experience repairing pads and damaged traces.
 A few pads were still intact but loose, so I carefully glued them back into place, but three were wholly gone.
-I was able to run a bodge wire for one, extend the solder point on another, and install a through-hole cap into vias for the third.
+I ran a bodge wire for one, extended the solder point on another, and installed a through-hole cap into vias for the third.

 After completing my repairs, I tentatively plugged each IIsi board into a PSU and monitor.
 I also connected my external SCSI2SD unit running System 6.0.8 for testing.
 One of the boards fired up and operated normally; the other was dead.
 After checking traces and each capacitor’s continuity, I decided to push forward with the one working properly and pair the dead logic board with the PSU that won’t shut down and address them later.

 The floppy drives needed attention.
-I was able to clean them thoroughly, but an eject gear was faulty in one.
-After servicing and replacing the broken gear, one of the drives still did not read disks, but the other works as expected.
+I cleaned them thoroughly, but an eject gear was faulty in one.
+After servicing and replacing the broken gear, one of the drives still did not read disks, but the other worked as expected.
 So, the working drive was added to the functional IIsi, and the other went with the troubled unit.

 I decided to acquire an Apple Macintosh Color Display for the working IIsi.
 Released in October 1992, this Sony Trinitron CRT can display up to 640 x 480 resolution and 16.7 million colors.
 My eBay find arrived safely, though it had obviously taken damage in the past.
 I noticed that one corner was chipped in the eBay listing, but I decided to take a chance.
 When it arrived, I heard something rattling inside, but I powered it on anyway since the seller reported it working.
 After hearing a few uncomfortable snapping sounds, an image appeared on the screen.

-With the knowledge I wasn’t wasting my time, I opened up the monitor and found a few pieces of plastic and several copper clips lying near the bottom of the CRT.
-I soon determined the clips had broken off from the top and bottom degaussing panels’ metal chassis.
-I was uncertain of their function, but I decided to solder the clips to their original screw-hole bases.
+Knowing I wasn’t wasting my time, I opened up the monitor and found a few pieces of plastic and several copper clips lying near the bottom of the CRT.
+I soon determined the clips had broken off from the metal chassis of the top and bottom degaussing panels.
+I was uncertain of their function, but I soldered the clips to their original screw-hole bases.

 I thoroughly cleaned and reflowed several solder points on the monitor.
 I determined none of the capacitors had started leaking, so I decided to forgo replacement for now.
 The monitor is yellowed on one side, so at some point, I may retrobright the case, and I can replace the capacitors when I do.

-Once reassembled, I retested the monitor, and I still heard snapping sounds—though not as loudly as before.
-I was suspicious of the copper clips, and after seeking help on Twitter, I learned the clips likely provide a ground path for the aquadag painted on the back of the CRT.
-Most CRTs have a springy bare cable that stretches from one corner of the CRT to an opposite side, but Sony did not adopt that conventional approach for this display.
-While I had reattached three out of four clips (one was lost), I could not ensure they were touching the back of the CRT.
+Once reassembled, I retested the monitor and still heard snapping sounds—though not as loudly as before.
+I was suspicious of the copper clips, and after seeking help on Twitter, I learned the clips likely provided a ground path for the aquadag painted on the back of the CRT.
+Most CRTs have a springy bare cable that stretches from one corner of the CRT to the opposite side, but Sony did not adopt that conventional approach for this display.
+While I had reattached three out of four clips (one was lost), I could not ensure they touched the back of the CRT.
 So, the snapping sounds were electrical arcs spanning the air gap in between.
 Given how I soldered them back together, I could not bend them into position, so instead, I installed 12 gauge stranded wire to each of the mounting points.
 I then spread out the ends of each wire to ensure they made contact with the aquadag.